 Pay Your Taxes

 Although shopping for a car in a different state can feel taxing enough on its own, you’re still going to have to pony up for this expense before you can register your car and get a title in your home state.
 While you might think you can cheat the system by purchasing a vehicle in another state, you will owe sales tax on your new ride in your home state.
 As with the title and registration, many dealerships will handle part of this process for you.
 Just keep in mind that they’ll probably charge you the amount you’d owe if you lived in the state and that you’ll have to pay any difference between this and your home state’s rate once you arrive home.

-Make sure to keep a record showing exactly what you pay and when you pay it — you’ll likely need this documentation at the DMV.
+Make sure to keep a record showing exactly what you pay and when you paid it—you’ll likely need this documentation at the DMV.
 Otherwise, you’ll likely have to make this payment at the time you attempt to register your vehicle.

 Get Your Car Insured